codhharris713/codhharris713/README.md

 - 👋 Hi, I’m Cody!
 - 👀 I’m interested in Software development, creating user friendly and eye catching websites, finding cool ways to make interesting projects.
-- 🌱 I’m currently learning anything and everything on making cool websites.
+- 🌱 I’m currently learning React and ThreeJs!
 - 💞️ I’m looking to collaborate on whatever you got I am down to try it out.
 - 📫 How to reach me codyharris713@gmail.com